starburst997/apple-code-sign/README.md

 <a href="https://jd.boiv.in/assets/posts/2025-02-02-code-signing-apple/api_key_02.png" target="_blank"><img src="https://jd.boiv.in/assets/posts/2025-02-02-code-signing-apple/small/api_key_02.png" alt="New API Key form" title="New API Key form"/></a><p align="center">2</p>
 </td></tr></table>

-App Store Connect API Key is the recomended way to sign in using fastlane, however if you want to also sign macOS app for individual distribution on your website, you will need to use the standard username / password procedure, this is because it requires the **Account Holder** permission to do so which is not (yet) possible with API Key.
+App Store Connect API Key is the recomended way to sign in using fastlane.

+However if you want to also sign macOS app for individual distribution on your website, you will need to use the standard username / password procedure, this is because it requires the **Account Holder** permission to do so which is not (yet) possible with API Key.
 We'll discuss that in the next steps.

 1. Go to your [Users and Access](https://appstoreconnect.apple.com/access/integrations/api) page on [App Store Connect](https://appstoreconnect.apple.com/).
 Go to the **Integrations** tab and makes sure to select the section **App Store Connect API** on the left side panel and the **Team Keys** tab.
 <br/><br/>